 In pest management, ecological engineering involves designing habitats for natural enemies that favor survival, growth, and reproduction, resulting in increased predation.
 This approach is similar to conservation biological control proposed by Eilenberg (2001), which involves modification of the environment or existing cultural practices to protect and enhance the actions of natural enemies to reduce pest effects.

-Conservation biological control is also defined as habitat manipulation that aims to provide natural enemies with resources such as nectar (Cortez-Madrigal, 2025), physical refugia (Nirwana, et al., 2024), alternate prey, alternate hosts (Horton, 2024), lekking sites (Kumara et al., 2021), and pesticides with the correct time, rate, method, technique, and combinations to avoid pesticide-induced mortalities.
+Conservation biological control is also defined as habitat manipulation that aims to provide natural enemies with resources such as nectar (Cortez-Madrigal, 2025), physical refugia (Nirwana et al., 2024), alternate prey, alternate hosts (Horton, 2024), lekking sites (Kumara et al., 2021), and pesticides with the correct time, rate, method, technique, and combinations to avoid pesticide-induced mortalities.

 2.1 ECOLOGICAL ENGINEERING PRACTICES